 When the buyer(s) receive a counter-offer, the buyer then has three choices:

 - Counter the counter-offer.
-The buyer can make a second counter-offer, or even a third or a fourth, until you reach agreeable terms.
+The buyer can make a second counteroffer, or even a third or a fourth until you reach agreeable terms.
 Thankfully, multiple counter offers are rare.
-Most well-advised buyers and sellers reach agreement after one or two rounds of negotiation.
+Most well-advised buyers and sellers reach an agreement after one or two rounds of negotiation.

 When you should counter-offer – and when you should not!

 Your Realtor’s expertise can be invaluable in handling negotiations!
 That’s why you should choose wisely!
 Your Realtor will handle offers and counter-offers all day every day, if they are a career Realtor.
-They will be assuring that the buyers who are submitting offers are indeed qualified to purchase your home prior to presenting offers to you, the seller(s).
-Naturally, sellers have a price expectation, and your Realtor will do their best to meet your expectations!
+They will be ensuring that the buyers who are submitting offers are indeed qualified to purchase your home prior to presenting offers to you, the seller(s).
+Naturally, sellers have price expectations, and your Realtor will do their best to meet your expectations!